patarapolw/cnpy/README.md

 - `F1` to Skip the current vocab (putting to skip list is considered separately)
 - `F4` to End the current batch, and start the wrong drill or make a new batch.
 - `F1` / `F4` must be done before answering, that is, not because of not knowing the answer and no spoiler.
 - Mulitple answers if applicable, separated by `;` (whitespaces are ignored).
-Important readings can be forced to require.
+Important readings can be forced to be required.
 Uncommon readings can be disabled and made wrong.
 - Custom vocabularies can be added, and will be put to the end of Due queue (if the entries exist in [CC-CEDICT](#dictionaries))
 - Selected vocabularies can be permanently skipped, if accidentally put into SRS, or considered practically uncommon.